 Traditional Chinese Medicine from Donna Call

 Welcome to my site!
 I hope it is as informative and comfortable to you as a visit to my office would be.
-Currently, I have two offices—one in Gualala and one in Fort Bragg.
+Currently, I have three offices—one in Gualala, one in Fort Bragg, and one at my home on Greenwood Ridge.
 I also make house calls, particularly in Elk or further south, when this makes the most sense based on both of our schedules.

 I have been practicing acupuncture on the Mendocino coast since January, 2007.
 Before that I practiced massage and acupressure since 1995 in this area, though I have been a massage therapist since 1980.
 Hence, a visit to me often includes some bodywork—either Western or Eastern, and I have lots of experience in treating people who play sports or have active lives, helping you to stay healthy and prevent injury.
 In fact, my favorite aspect of using Chinese Medicine is helping you learn how to prevent disease—to feel more youthful and to have lots of energy for the things you love to do.
 I often can perceive when lifestyle or dietary changes will help you maintain or regain the freedom from disease that you are seeking.
 I use acupuncture, Chinese herbs, nutrition, and massage to help you improve your health.